CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

 5. the c5n-18xlarge.yaml is configured to enables the elastic fabric adapter
 ```

 Figure 2.
-Diagram of YAML file used to configure a Parallel Cluster with a c5n-xlarge head node and c5n-18xlarge compute nodes(36CPU per Node)
+Diagram of YAML file used to configure a ParallelCluster with a c5n-xlarge head node and c5n-18xlarge compute nodes(36CPU per Node)

 ![c5n-18xlarge yaml configuration](../../yml_plots/c5n-18xlarge-yaml.png)